canro91/Pipelinie/README.md

 }
 ```

 You can create a pipeline to suit your own needs.
 In that case, you need to create a builder to return the custom pipeline.
-Take a look at the [tests](https://github.com/canro91/Pipelinie/tree/master/Pipelinie.Tests) to see more examples to create custom pipelines and builders.
+Take a look at the [Tests project](https://github.com/canro91/Pipelinie/tree/master/Pipelinie.Tests) to see more examples to create custom pipelines and builders.

 3. Create individual steps per each operation in your pipeline